microsoft/AzStackHCISandbox/README.md

 ![](media/microsoft-azure-stack-HCI-logo.png)
-**Welcome to the easiest deployment of Azure Stack HCI, full stack of your life!** With this ARM Template you will be able to deploy a working, nested Azure Stack HCI cluster with Hyper-V, Storage Spaces Direct and Software Defined Networking, all manged by Windows Admin Center.
+**Welcome to the easiest deployment of Azure Stack HCI, full stack of your life!**

+With this ARM Template you will be able to deploy a working, nested Azure Stack HCI cluster with Hyper-V, Storage Spaces Direct and Software Defined Networking, all manged by Windows Admin Center.
 It's so simple!

 Want a deeper understanding of Deploying Azure Stack HCI, and ready to learn quickly about the components?

 <a href="https://sway.office.com/f4UzIZqrmGgMqTfZ?ref=Link.office.com/f4UzIZqrmGgMqTfZ?ref=Link" target="_blank">Deploying Azure Stack HCI</a>

-***New, the latest build now deploys Version 21H2 of Azure Stack HCI, so you can try out the latest features today! ***

 There are two main methods of deployment, GUI using the "Deploy to Azure" button here, or PowerShell.